joshgerdes/jekyll-uno/_drafts/avd-collect.md

 #### "DiagOnly"

 * Skips all Core/Extended data collection and runs Diagnostics only (regardless of any other parameters that have been specified).
-Runs Diagnostics.

 **The default scenario is "Core".​​​​​​​**